analystfuzail/Certifications/README.md

 - Data Wrangling, Cleaning, and Transformation
 - Exploratory Data Analysis and Statistical Techniques

-#### 📊 Projects Completed
+#### 🚀 How This Improved My Skills

-- Exploratory Data Analysis on real-world datasets
+✅Exploratory Data Analysis on real-world datasets
-- Interactive dashboards in Power BI and Excel
+✅Interactive dashboards in Power BI and Excel
-- SQL queries for business insights
+✅SQL queries for business insights
-- Data storytelling reports
+✅Data storytelling reports

 #### 🏆 Why This Matters
 Demonstrates readiness for **data analyst roles** by proving ability to extract insights and communicate findings effectively.